 - 2 cups rice

-Zest and juice the two lemons.
+Zest and then juice the lemon.
+Rinse and chop the parsley.
 Set aside.
-Bring water to a rolling boil.
-Add rice, chicken base, saffron, garlic and lemon juice.
-Stir and turn down to low heat.
-Cook for 15 minutes or until all water is gone.
-Mix in fresh chopped parsley and lemon zest.
-Fluff with a fork and serve.
+Bring water to a rolling boil on high heat.
+While that’s happening, peel and chop the garlic.
+Add rice, turmeric, garlic, salt and pepper to boiling water and stir to combine.
+Bring water back to a boil then cover pot and turn down to very low heat.
+Cook for 15 minutes or until all water is absorbed.
+Add fresh chopped parsley, lemon juice and lemon zest.
+Fluff with a fork to combine and serve.

 Here’s the entire feast all ready for me to dive into…oh yeah!